 At the academy children learn about all world faiths and are taught to respect the beliefs of others.
-Through R.E. we encourage children to reflect on their experiences, behaviour and opinions and in doing so prepare them for adult life.
+Through R.E. we encourage children to reflect on their experiences, behaviour and opinions and in doing so prepare them for life in a diverse society.

 Modern Foreign Languages

 Pupils from Years 3-6 will receive one French discreet lesson a week.
 Children will be introduced to key vocabulary that can be used on a daily basis in class, along with singing and playing games.
 Lessons will also provide the opportunity for pupils to learn about the culture and geography of France.

 All the other subjects within the curriculum are known as the foundation subjects.
 These are History, Geography, Art and Design and Design Technology.
 These subjects are taught through our Topic lessons which are based on the half termly theme.

 Personal, social, health and economic (PSHE) education

 We teach PSCHE theme through the programme of Jigsaw.
 There are 6 Jigsaw Puzzles (half-termly units) designed so the whole school can study the same learning themes at the same time, each year group at its own level.
 The Puzzles are sequential and developmental throughout each academic year.
 Jigsaw includes regular circle time discussions with the aim to stimulate debate and reflection within a structured setting.
 Children learn about healthy lifestyles, keeping safe, peer pressure, physical development and relationships, all an essential part of life and learning.

 The academy makes every effort to consider pupils’ opinions and as a result we operate a student council which is made up of elected pupils from every class.
 Weekly meetings are held between the Academy Council members.